Skip to main content

 Bus and Sprint Bus

-In 2024/25, the City Region Sustain Transport Settlement (CRSTS) funding pot of £1.05bn, awarded from 2022 to 2027, will facilitate the delivery of schemes such as Dudley Bus Station, Sprint bus routes on the A45 in Solihull and Birmingham and Walsall on the A34.
+In 2025/26 funding from the City Region Sustain Transport Settlement (CRSTS) funding pot of £1.05bn, awarded from 2022 to 2027, will enable the delivery of schemes such as Dudley Bus Station, linked to the wider Interchange and Metro line, the continuation of works on Sprint bus routes on the A45 in Solihull and Birmingham as well as the cross-city bus route improvement programme – providing more reliable journeys on city-wide bus services.

 Rail